nefarius/docs.nefarius.at/docs/projects/BthPS3/Debugging-the-drivers.md

 ## Great, I got it, what now

 So we've captured the `BthPS3.etl` file, but what now?
-Well, the easy way is to submit it to Nefarius for analysis 😁 Or, you can take a peek at its contents for yourself if you read on.
+Well, the easy way is to submit it to Nefarius for analysis 😁.
+Make sure to compact the file via WinRAR ou 7zip before sending it.

+Or, you can take a peek at its contents for yourself if you read on.

 ## Decipher the trace file content